mjordan/islandora_feeds/README.md

 ## Introduction

-This module allows users to create Islandora objects using the Drupal Feeds contrib module.
+This module allows users to create Islandora objects using the Drupal [Feeds](https://www.drupal.org/project/feeds) contrib module.
 Additional documentation is available on the [wiki](https://github.com/mjordan/islandora_feeds/wiki/Cookbook).

+> Note that people interested in this module should consider using the [Islandora XML Solution Pack](https://github.com/mjordan/islandora_solution_pack_xml).
+It is both much simpler than this one (which was probably over-engineered in the first place) and offers many more ways of presenting XML content to end users.
+That said, if integration with Feeds is something you really need, please open an issue and say so.

 ## Requirements